 A ban on PVC is a requirement that Nordic Ecolabelling includes in many criteria.
 The environmental impact of PVC is associated primarily with waste management, the use of additives and dioxin emissions, for example in the manufacture and incineration of PVC.
-The latest membrane cell technology is considered to be the most environmentally-sound means of production, but the membranes are coated with PFAS and this represents a potential source of PFAS contamination to the environment28,29.
-The mercury method is still used to produce chlorine at some production facilities30.
+The latest membrane cell technology is considered to be the most environmentally-sound means of production, but the membranes are coated with PFAS, and this represents a potential source of PFAS contamination to the environment27,28.
+The mercury method is still used to produce chlorine at some production facilities29.

 Plasticisers that have adverse health and environmental effects, such as phthalates, are frequently added to PVC.
-So-called imitation leather can be
+So-called imitation leather can be coated with plasticised PVC30.
+Some consultative bodies have commented that PVC is necessary for furniture for the health sector.
+However, there are other consultative bodies that have pointed out that there are alternatives to PVC such

-28 Chlorine and Building Materials: A Global Inventory of Production Technologies, Markets, and Pollution, Phase 1: Africa, The Americas, and Europe https://mst.dk/kemi/kemikalier/saerligt-for-borgere-om-kemikalier/groenne-tips/hjemmet/moebler-udenpvc-og-phthalater/ (downloaded 10 October 2019)
+27 Chlorine and Building Materials: A Global Inventory of Production Technologies, Markets, and Pollution, Phase 1: Africa, The Americas, and Europe https://mst.dk/kemi/kemikalier/saerligt-for-borgere-om-kemikalier/groenne-tips/hjemmet/moeblerudenpvc-og-phthalater/ (downloaded 10 October 2019)